-TASK 21 The Jurisdiction will send letters to covered residential and commercial generators providing organic waste recovery information.
-12/31/2022 (Task completion to be verified) TASK 22 The Jurisdiction will mail a program flyer/brochure/letter to all residential and commercial generators to provide education on organics and explain the Jurisdiction's program including types of organic materials accepted and the franchise hauler's contact information.
-12/31/2022 (Task completion to be verified) TASK 23 The Jurisdiction will require and verify the hauler will post and maintain organic waste recovery information and edible food donation program information on its website.
-5/31/2023 TASK 24 The Jurisdiction will conduct community meetings with residential generators in three neighborhoods.
-12/31/2023 TASK 25 The Jurisdiction will host workshops with commercial generators, targeting the following organizations: Homeowner Associations and Chamber of Commerce.
-12/31/2023 TASK 26 The Jurisdiction will conduct meetings/site visits with commercial generators.
-12/31/2023 TASK 27 The Jurisdiction will provide outreach and education to organic waste generators that are provided organic waste collection services or self-haul within the Jurisdiction, that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11 and 18984.12 (a) and (c).
-(Note: A jurisdiction may still have a separate obligation under the Mandatory Commercial Recycling (MCR) and Mandatory Organics Recycling (MORe) laws-Public Resources Code (PRC) Sections 42649.3 (d) and 42649.82 (d)(1)(C)-that is separate and independent of SB 1383, the SB 1383 Regulations, and this plan).
-12/31/2023
+Information regarding programs for the donation of edible food.
+If a jurisdiction allows generators subject to its authority to self-haul organic waste pursuant to Section 18988.1, information regarding self-hauling requirements will be included in education and outreach material.
+TASK 28 The Jurisdiction will require and verify the hauler will host workshops with commercial generators, targeting the following organizations: HOA's, Chamber of Commerce, Women's Shelter, RACVB, etc. These workshops will cover the following topics: Generator Requirements Collection Schedule Sorting Information BMPs for Waste Reduction Food Recovery Info/Resources 3/1/2024 TASK 29 The Jurisdiction will require and verify the hauler will conduct meetings/site visits with commercial generators and cover the following topics: Generator Requirements Collection Schedule Sorting Information BMPs for Waste Reduction Food Recovery Info/Resources The Jurisdiction has been separated into geographic sections and the Jurisdiction will focus on one section at a time.
+3/1/2024 TASK 30 The Jurisdiction will provide outreach and education to organic waste generators that are provided organic waste collection services or self-haul within the Jurisdiction, that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11 and 18984.12 (a) and (c).
+(Note: A jurisdiction may still have a separate obligation under the Mandatory Commercial Recycling (MCR) and Mandatory Organics Recycling (MORe) laws-Public Resources Code (PRC) Sections 42649.3 (d) and 42649.82 (d)(1)(C)-that is separate and independent of SB 1383, the SB 1383 Regulations, and this plan.)
+3/1/2024